thwmp/docker-dbdata/README.md

     docker run --name somedb_data morganhjk/dbdata

-To run the above container with an interactive shell, execute the following command:
+You can use the `morganhjk/rmit` image to inspect the data in the container above by executing the following command:

-    docker run -i -t somedb_data
+    docker run --rm -it --volumes-from somedb_data morganhjk/rmit